Viking Basketball Camp

 About

 Viking Basketball Camp includes individual skill work sessions, station work, fundamental work and drills, shooting, games and contests, games and competitions, camp introduction and warm up, and free play.
-Campers take part in both individual skill work and team-oriented games and competitions during the camp day.
+Campers take part in both individual skill work and team-oriented activities that include competition and structured drills.

 • Ages: 9–14 years old

-Campers are divided between age groups and skill levels for the activities.
-The camp schedule includes drop off from 8:30–9:00 AM, camp introduction and warm up from 9:00–9:15 AM, fundamental work and drills from 9:15–10:00 AM, station work including shooting from 10:00–11:00 AM, games and contests from 11:00 AM–Noon, lunch from Noon–1:00 PM for full day campers, more station work including shooting from 1:00–1:45 PM, games and competitions from 1:45–2:45 PM, and closing remarks from 2:45–3:00 PM.
-Coaches meet campers at drop off, and campers have free play before the formal start at 9:00 AM.
-For full day campers, lunch is included, with different lunch selections each day such as pizza, grilled food like burgers, hot dogs, veggie meats, Buca di Beppo, and Sancho's Taqueria.
+Campers at Viking Basketball Camp follow a sample daily schedule that begins with drop off from 8:30–9:00 AM, followed by camp introduction and warm up from 9:00–9:15 AM.
+Fundamental work and drills run from 9:15–10:00 AM, then station work, including shooting, from 10:00–11:00 AM.
+From 11:00 AM–Noon, campers participate in games and contests, and from Noon–1:00 PM, lunch is provided for full day campers.
+The afternoon includes more station work, including shooting, from 1:00–1:45 PM, games and competitions from 1:45–2:45 PM, and closing remarks from 2:45–3:00 PM.
+For full day campers, lunch is included, with a different lunch selection each day, with examples from last year including pizza, grilled food such as burgers, hot dogs, veggie meats, Buca di Beppo, and Sancho's Taqueria.

 • Ages: 9–14 years old

-Campers are divided between age groups and skill levels for the activities.
-The camp schedule includes drop off from 8:30–9:00 AM, camp introduction and warm up from 9:00–9:15 AM, fundamental work and drills from 9:15–10:00 AM, station work including shooting from 10:00–11:00 AM, games and contests from 11:00 AM–Noon, lunch from Noon–1:00 PM for full day campers, more station work including shooting from 1:00–1:45 PM, games and competitions from 1:45–2:45 PM, and closing remarks from 2:45–3:00 PM.
-Coaches meet campers at drop off, and campers have free play before the formal start at 9:00 AM.
-For full day campers, lunch is included, with different lunch selections each day such as pizza, grilled food like burgers, hot dogs, veggie meats, Buca di Beppo, and Sancho's Taqueria.
+Campers at Viking Basketball Camp follow a sample daily schedule that begins with drop off from 8:30–9:00 AM, followed by camp introduction and warm up from 9:00–9:15 AM.
+Fundamental work and drills run from 9:15–10:00 AM, then station work, including shooting, from 10:00–11:00 AM.
+From 11:00 AM–Noon, campers participate in games and contests, and from Noon–1:00 PM, lunch is provided for full day campers.
+The afternoon includes more station work, including shooting, from 1:00–1:45 PM, games and competitions from 1:45–2:45 PM, and closing remarks from 2:45–3:00 PM.
+For full day campers, lunch is included, with a different lunch selection each day, with examples from last year including pizza, grilled food such as burgers, hot dogs, veggie meats, Buca di Beppo, and Sancho's Taqueria.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.